Hdz2001/Crypto_Coin_Info/README.md

 **To sum up**, this is my personal project as I'm working for a crypto company - UQUID and I want to make keeping track of coin infos of our partners easier.

-<br />Feel free to try it out and let me know if there are any errors occurred or what infos/features you guys want me to add into this project through my social medias.
+Feel free to try it out and let me know if there are any errors occurred or what infos/features you guys want me to add into this project through my social medias.

-<br />Have a great day and stay safe :)
+Have a great day and stay safe :)